Sanjeev22A/Spring_Walkthrough/Spring_Initialization.md

 * The additional libraries a project needs:

   * Just Type and select the dependencies via **ADD DEPENDENCIES** button.
+  * Don't Forget to add the dependency for web-starter, otherwise you wont be getting any apis.

 ### Installation
  * Click on Generate Button.